jhu-bids/TermHub/docs/developer.md

 Necessary if not using OAuth, which we are not using as of 2024/09/07.

 The environmental variable `PALANTIR_ENCLAVE_AUTHENTICATION_BEARER_TOKEN` needs to be updated every 6 months.
-To do so, contact Mariam Deacy, Amin, or another member of the enclave's IT team.
+To do so, contact Mariam Deacy, or another member of the enclave's IT team.